 Moves Outside the United States or its Possessions.
 Enter the amount you paid to pack, crate, move, store, and insure your household goods and personal effects.
-Also, include the amount you paid to move your personal efects to and from storage and to store them for all or part of the time the new workplace continues to be your principal workplace.
+Also, include the amount you paid to move your personal effects to and from storage and to store them for all or part of the time the new workplace continues to be your principal workplace.

-TIP: You do not have to complete this form if (a) you moved in an earlier year, (b) you are claiming only storage fees during your absence from the United States, and (c) any amount your employer paid for the storage fees is included in the wages box of your W-2 form.
-Instead, enter the storage fees on the "Moving expenses" line of Form 1040, and write "Storage" next to the amount.
+You do not have to complete this form if (a) you moved in an earlier year, (b) you are claiming only storage fees during your absence from the United

+States, and (c) any amount your employer paid for the storage fees is included in the wages box (box 1) of your Form W-2.
+Instead, enter the storage fees on Form 1040, line 27, and write "Storage" on the dotted line next to line 27.